Nicaragua Safety Guide

 LGBTQ+ Travelers

-• Connect with local LGBTQ+ organizations or online communities for current advice and safe venue recommendations
+• Connect with local group “Out Nicaragua” for current scene info and safe nightlife spots.

 Travel Insurance